-There are a number of work-efficient variations.
+There are a number of work-efficient variations of the basic Hillis-Steele scan.
 The most straightforward to implement on GPU is for each thread to process k elements sequentially, amortizing the logarithmic cost over these k elements.
-In a PRAM model, n/k processors each take $O(\lg(n/k))$ steps, which is work-efficient when $k \geq logn$.
+In a PRAM model, n/k processors each take $O(\lg(n/k))$ steps, which is work-efficient when $k \geq logn$ .
 See [HSO07] and [SHG08] for more discussion of efficient GPU implementation of scan.